Kansas State Subsidy Profile

 - Member of a sibling group of three or more children placed for adoption together (no other factors are necessary)

-- Medically diagnosed physical disability that requires professional treatment, impairs normal functioning, requires assistance in self-care or the purchase of special equipment.
-The disability is to be diagnosed by a physician, hospital, clinic or other qualified medical practitioner
+- Medically diagnosed physical disability (diagnosed by a physician, hospital, clinic or other qualified medical practitioner) that requires professional treatment, impairs normal functioning, requires assistance in self-care or the purchase of special equipment

 - Significant developmental disabilities and/or delays with demonstrated need for intensive adult supervision beyond chronological age, determined through an evaluation by a licensed psychologist, diagnostic center, special education services, or other qualified professional individual

-- There has been a Judicial Determination that the child cannot or should not be returned not to the home of the parents and the child is legally free for adoption;
+- There has been a judicial determination that the child cannot or should not be returned not to the parents’ home and the child is legally free for adoption;

 - It has been determined that, based on a specific factor or condition, it is reasonable to conclude that a child cannot be placed without adoption assistance.